Promoting Employee Health

 *2 Superior Health & Productivity Companies

 The Superior Health & Productivity Companies (the White 500) Program is not restricted to listed companies and recognizes corporations that implement superior health and productivity management in collaboration with insurers such as health insurance associations.
-Among the companies certified as Superior Health & Productivity Companies (large-scale company division), companies who ranked in the top 500 of the Survey on Health and Productivity Management are recognized as “White 500” companies.
+Among the companies certified as Superior Health & Productivity Companies (large-scale company division), companies that ranked in the top 500 of the Survey on Health and Productivity Management are recognized as “White 500” companies.
+Among the companies certified as Superior Health & Productivity Companies (SME category), companies that ranked in the top 500 of the Survey on Health and Productivity Management are recognized as “Bright 500” enterprises.

 Initiatives of DENSO CORPORATION